 (a) receive and keep a record of the Credit Assessment Price as notified by BSCCo from time to time; and

-(b) determine, for each Trading Party, the amount from time to time of that Trading Party’s Credit Cover to be:
+(b) determine, for each Imbalance Party, the amount from time to time of that Imbalance Party’s Credit Cover to be:

 (i) the maximum undrawn amount of any Letter of Credit plus any Cash Deposit; less

-(ii) the sum of any amounts payable by the Trading Party in respect of Trading Charges which have become due for payment in accordance with paragraph 8.6 and which remain unpaid at such time.
+(ii) the sum of any amounts payable by the Imbalance Party in respect of Trading Charges which have become due for payment in accordance with paragraph 8.6 and which remain unpaid at such time.

 For the avoidance of doubt, if the amount of Credit Cover as calculated under paragraph 5.3 (b) is negative, the Credit Cover will be regarded as zero.

-(c) determine for each Trading Party the amount from time to time of that Trading Party's Energy Credit Cover (ECC) as follows:
+(c) determine for each Imbalance Party the amount from time to time of that Imbalance Party's Energy Credit Cover (ECC) as follows:

 ECCp = CCp/CAP

-(where ‘CAP’ is the Credit Assessment Price figure prevailing at the time of such calculation and ‘CCp’ is the amount of Trading Party’s Credit Cover at such time as calculated in accordance with paragraph 5.3 (b));
+(where ‘CAP’ is the Credit Assessment Price figure prevailing at the time of such calculation and ‘CCp’ is the amount of Imbalance Party’s Credit Cover at such time as calculated in accordance with paragraph 5.3 (b));

-(d) unless otherwise agreed by BSCCo, if the FAA receives the Credit Cover provided by the relevant Trading Party by 17:00 hours, calculate the Energy Credit Cover for such Trading Party on the same Working Day;
+(d) unless otherwise agreed by BSCCo, if the FAA receives the Credit Cover provided by the relevant Imbalance Party by 17:00 hours, calculate the Energy Credit Cover for such Imbalance Party on the same Working Day;

-(e) re-calculate the Energy Credit Cover for any Trading Party on each occasion when new values for the calculation relating specifically to that Trading Party are notified to the FAA or the amount of the Trading Party’s Credit Cover changes, and notify ECVAA and the Trading Party of the recalculated Energy Credit Cover, unless otherwise agreed by BSCCo, on the same Working Day of the recalculation, if the new Credit Cover is received by 17:00 hours;
+(e) re-calculate the Energy Credit Cover for any Imbalance Party on each occasion when new values for the calculation relating specifically to that Imbalance Party are notified to the FAA or the amount of the Imbalance Party’s Credit Cover changes, and notify ECVAA and the Imbalance Party of the recalculated Energy Credit Cover, unless otherwise agreed by BSCCo, on the same Working Day of the recalculation, if the new Credit Cover is received by 17:00 hours;

-(f) re-calculate the Energy Credit Cover for all Trading Parties whenever new values for the common parameters in the Energy Credit Cover calculation are notified to the FAA, prior to the Effective From Date of the parameter change; and
+(f) re-calculate the Energy Credit Cover for all Imbalance Parties whenever new values for the common parameters in the Energy Credit Cover calculation are notified to the FAA, prior to the Effective From Date of the parameter change; and

 (g) make available to BSCCo such information regarding the determination of the Energy Credit Cover as may be required in order to facilitate any appeal hearing and attend any appeal hearing as required under Section M4 of the BSC.